neokoda/Spotify-Clone/README.md

 # Spotify-Clone
-This is an imitation of Spotify's preview page.
+This is an imitation of Spotify's preview page using HTML and CSS.